 Units used are non binary units, and a multiplication factor of 1024 is applied between each unit.
 Units are case insensitive.
-Therefore, Mb is identical to mB or Mb.
+Therefore, Mb is identical to mB or mb or MB.

 In detail, the following units are supported (provided in lower case, see above):